-Novelty and Significance
+Novelty and significance

 Although groundwater quality studies are available from different parts of Telangana, systematic hydrogeochemical characterization of groundwater in the Tandur Limestone mining belt remains limited.
-This study integrates seasonal hydrochemical data with lithological controls to explain groundwater evolution in a carbonate aquifer influenced by intensive limestone mining and agriculture.
+This study integrates seasonal hydro chemical data with lithological controls to explain groundwater evolution in a carbonate aquifer influenced by intensive limestone mining and agriculture.
 The findings provide new insights into carbonate weathering processes, irrigation suitability, and groundwater sustainability in one of India’s largest limestone-producing regions.

-Study Area And Geology Setting
+Study Area and Geology Setting

-The study area falls under Western part of Vikarabad district of Telangana State, with an extent of 635 sq.km. study area is bounded by longitude 770 20’ 0’’ to 770 45’ 0’’ and latitudes 170 5’ 0’’ to 170 25’ 0’’ and falled in the SOI (survey of India toposheet) No. 56G/07, 56G/08, 56G/11 and 56G/12.
-The majority of the villages in the study area of Tandur, Yelal, and Basheerabad mandal, including Masanpalle M, Navalga, Ekmai, Jettur, Karankote, Oggipur, Khanjampur, and Malkapur, have an economy centred on mining and are thus economically underdeveloped (Figure 1).
+The study area falls under Western part of Vikarabad district of Telangana State, with an extent of 635 km2The study area is bounded by longitude 770 20’ 0’’ to 770 45’ 0’’ and latitudes 170 5’ 0’’ to 170 25’ 0’’ and falled in the SOI (survey of India toposheet) No. 56G/07, 56G/08, 56G/11 and 56G/12.
+Majority of villages in the study area of Tandur, Yelal, and Basheerabad mandal, including Masanpalle M, Navalga, Ekmai, Jettur, Karankote, Oggipur, Khanjampur, and Malkapur, have an economy centered on mining and are thus economically underdeveloped (Figure 1).
 The research region is underlined by peninsular gneissic complex (PGC-II) of Archean age to Palaeoproterozoic age, Bhima Group of Neoproterozoic age.
 The PGC-II comprises grey granite gneiss sand pink granite.
 It covers a large area in the southern part.
 It is medium to coarse-grained, hard massive.
 Sedimentary rocks of the Bhima Group lie unconformably over the PGC-II.
 The Bhima Group is represented by Rabanpalli Formation and Shahbad Formation.
 While the former is constituted of sandstone, purple shale, and green shale the latter is entirely made up of limestone.
 The sandstone occurs around Belkatur (Figure 2).
 Sedimentary rocks of the Bhima Group lie unconformably over the PGC-II.
 The Bhima Group is represented by Rabanpalli Formation and Shahbad Formation.
 While the former is constituted of sandstone, purple shale, and green shale the latter is entirely made up of limestone.
 The sandstone occurs around Belkallur.
 It is light grey to greenish-grey or brown.
 The presence of angular grains of quartz and feldspar is indicative of the proximity of the provenance.
 The matrix is both siliceous and ferruginous.
 In places the sandstone exhibits graded bedding.
 Purple shale, with thin intercalations of greenish-grey shale, lies conformably over sandstone around Mittha Bagalli and Vireddipalli.

 Figure 1.
 Location map of the study area